gmc-code/PC-app-development/docs/tk_widgets/tk_optionmenu.rst

 ---------------

 | The `tkinter.OptionMenu` widget provides a dropdown menu.
-| To create an OptionMenu widget, the general syntax is:
+| To create an OptionMenu widget, the general syntax is (assuming import via "import tkinter as tk"):

 .. py:function:: option_menu_widget = tk.OptionMenu(parent, variable, *values)